puppetlabs/bolt/pre-docs/bolt_installing.md

 package for Puppet 5 Platform on 8 “Jessie” is puppet5-release-jessie.deb.

 > Note: These packages require you to download the Puppet 5 Platform and include
 > puppet-agent as a dependency.
+If you use an earlier puppet agent you'll have
+> to upgrade it.
 Download and install the software and its
 > dependencies.
 Use the commands appropriate to your system.

 1. -  Debian 8